-Europe’s steel manufacturing industry has long been one of the main economic drivers contributing to growth, employment and fostering innovation across the Member States.
+The steel manufacturing industry in Europe has long been one of the main economic drivers contributing to growth, employment and fostering innovation across the Member States.
 Considered a world leader in environmental sustainability, the sector has a turnover of around €170 billion and directly employs 330,000 highly-skilled people, producing, on average, 170 million tonnes of steel a year, according to figures from The European Steel Association (EUROFER).
 With more than 500 steel production sites across 24 EU Member States, the sector has hugely significant ties with Europe’s wider manufacturing, engineering and construction industries and is considered “the backbone for development, growth and employment in Europe”.

 Today, the industry is threatened by an industry downturn affected by a large number of variables caused in-part by lingering effects of the global economic crisis and marred by challenges linked to rising costs affecting availability of raw materials; in addition to the overarching pressures of energy, environmental and climate change regulations.